moorepants/dissertation/davisbicycle.rst

-All of the analog sensors I used require some sort of calibration that can be used to develop a relationship between the measured voltage from the sensor and the physical phenomena that is being measured.
-I self calibrated some sensors, had one calibrated at the factory, and used the reported manufacturer specifications for others.
+All of the analog sensors I used require some sort of calibration that can be used to develop a relationship between the measured voltage from the sensor and the physical phenomenon that is being measured.
+I self-calibrated some sensors, had one calibrated at the factory, and used the reported manufacturer specifications for others.
 The calibration data that is not presented below is stored in the main trial database.